 Deep Dive

-What this means: This is bullish for ZKJ because it makes the network's core technology vastly more efficient and scalable.
-Faster proof generation means lower costs and latency for users of zkBridge and developers building verifiable AI applications, potentially driving greater adoption and utility for the $ZKJ token used to pay for these services.
+What this means: This is bullish for ZKJ because it makes the network's core technology much more powerful and efficient.
+Faster proof generation means lower costs and the ability to handle more complex, real-time applications like verifiable AI, which could drive greater demand for Polyhedra's services and its native token.

 (Polyhedra)

-Overview: This was a comprehensive refactor of the Expander prover backend, designed specifically to handle the heavy computational demands of zero-knowledge machine learning (zkML).
-It improves the practical usability of the technology for developers.
+Overview: This was a comprehensive update to the Expander proving backend, designed to make zero-knowledge machine learning (zkML) more practical and deployable.

 (Polyhedra)